Fred Sharrock (Chair of Trustees)

-Liz is CEO of LDBS Academies Trust.
+Liz is CEO of LDBS Academies Trust and was awarded an OBE for services to education in 2018.
 She has worked as a teacher and school leader in inner London and for the Inner London Education Authority Advisory Service, and for the last 20 years has been an adviser and subsequently the Director for School Support Services at the London Diocesan Board for Schools.

 David Vaughan (Chair of Finance and Impact Committee)